kaysweebe/hacker_rank_questions/src/basic_problem_solving/mini_max_sum/PROBLEM.md

 A single line of five space-separated integers.

 ### Output Format
-Print two space-separated long integers denoting the respective minimum and maximum values that can be calculated by summing exactly four of the five integers.
+Integer list denoting the respective minimum and maximum values that can be calculated by summing exactly four of the five integers.
 (The output can be greater than a 32 bit integer.)

 Sample Input
-1 2 3 4 5
+[1, 2, 3, 4, 5]

 Sample Output
-10 14
+[10, 14]

 Explanation
 10 is the smallest sum, 14 is the maximum sum